hemel-cse/employee-handbook/readme.md

 In addition to the recognized holidays listed above, eligible employees who started on or before June 30 of each year will receive two days that the Company provides for professional development.
 Eligible employees who start on or after July 1 during a calendar year, will be entitled to one day for professional development.
 Professional Development Days must be scheduled in advance, with the prior approval of the employee’s manager, and verification, such as a syllabus or certificate.
 Unused Professional Development Days will not be carried over at year-end.

-## Vacation
+## Paid Time Off (PTO)
-All regular full-time employees and regular part-time employees regularly scheduled to work at least thirty (30) hours per week are eligible for vacation benefits.
-Temporary employees and employees who are regularly scheduled to work fewer than thirty (30) hours per week are not eligible for vacation benefits.
+All regular full-time employees and regular part-time employees regularly scheduled to work at least thirty (30) hours per week are eligible for PTO benefits.
+Temporary employees and employees who are regularly scheduled to work fewer than thirty (30) hours per week are not eligible for PTO benefits.

-Eligible employees accrue vacation on a monthly basis starting on the date of hire, and they can request use of vacation after it has been accrued.  **Full-time employees accrue up to twenty (20) days of vacation per year.**  Eligible part-time employees accrue vacation on a pro-rated basis based on the number of their regularly scheduled hours of work.
+Eligible employees accrue PTO on a monthly basis starting on the date of hire, and they can request use of PTO after it has been accrued.  **Full-time employees accrue up to twenty (20) days of PTO per year.**  Eligible part-time employees accrue PTO on a pro-rated basis based on the number of their regularly scheduled hours of work.

-**There is no "cap" on the amount of unused vacation that may be accrued.**
+**There is no "cap" on the amount of unused PTO that may be accrued.**

-**Employees may trade in unused vacation for the equivilent wage, up to a limit of 50% of the total accued vacation.**
+**Employees may trade in unused PTO for the equivilent wage, up to a limit of 50% of the total accued PTO.**

-No vacation accrues during an unpaid leave of absence or while on disability salary continuation.
-Vacation accruals recommence when the employee returns to work.
+No PTO accrues during an unpaid leave of absence or while on disability salary continuation.
+PTO accruals recommence when the employee returns to work.

-To schedule planned vacation, employees must request advance approval from their manager using the PTO Request form available on the Zenefits website (www.zenefits.com).
+To schedule planned PTO, employees must request advance approval from their manager using the PTO Request form available on the Zenefits website (www.zenefits.com).
 Saleae, Inc. will make reasonable efforts to allow employees to take PTO for the time requested, but such requests may be denied at the Company’s sole discretion.

-Vacation is paid at the employee’s current base pay rate at the time the vacation is taken.
+PTO is paid at the employee’s current base pay rate at the time the PTO is taken.
 It does not include overtime or any special forms of compensation such as incentives, commissions, bonuses, or shift differentials.
-Vacation hours taken will not be counted as hours worked for the purpose of determining overtime.
+PTO hours taken will not be counted as hours worked for the purpose of determining overtime.

-Vacation may be used to supplement any payments that an employee is eligible to receive from state disability insurance or workers’ compensation while the employee is on leave for illness or injury.
-Any vacation the employee elects to use will be considered with any such other compensation or benefits for which the employee may be eligible, so that the employee does not receive more than one hundred percent (100%) of his or her regular pay.
+PTO may be used to supplement any payments that an employee is eligible to receive from state disability insurance or workers’ compensation while the employee is on leave for illness or injury.
+Any PTO the employee elects to use will be considered with any such other compensation or benefits for which the employee may be eligible, so that the employee does not receive more than one hundred percent (100%) of his or her regular pay.

-Upon termination of employment, employees will be paid for any accrued, unused vacation at the employee's base rate of pay at the time of his or her termination.
+Upon termination of employment, employees will be paid for any accrued, unused PTO at the employee's base rate of pay at the time of his or her termination.

 ## Sick Leave
 Employees will accrue one hour of sick time for every 30 hours worked (including overtime hours).
 Employees who are exempt - administrative, executive, or professional employees - accrue sick time based on the employee's normal work week or a 40-hour work week, whichever is less.
 Employees may begin using any accrued sick leave on their 90th day of employment, provided they have worked in the state of California for 30 or more days.

 Sick leave will continue to accrue until you reach a cap of 72 hours (or nine days) in each year of employment.
 The sick leave will be "compensated at the same wage as the employee normally earns during regular work hours.”

-Similar to California's requirements related to vacation accrual, the company will allow employees to carry over all accrued paid sick days to the following year of employment.
+Similar to California's requirements related to PTO accrual, the company will allow employees to carry over all accrued paid sick days to the following year of employment.
 Paid sick time will continue to accrue until it reaches a maximum cap of 72 hours (or nine days) and may carry over to the next year.

 ### Permitted Uses
 Employees are allowed to use the 72 hours of paid sick time per year on the employee's oral or written request for the following reasons: